Learn How Marketing Cloud Engagement Products Work Together

 From those recommendations, she finds one home that looks amazing: It is in her budget, in a great location, and the perfect size for her family.
 She clicks to start the mortgage process.
 But she realizes she is getting a little ahead of herself and should discuss it with her spouse before securing financing.
 So she closes the app.

 As you can see, customers don’t neatly follow the journeys marketers lay out for them; they may drop off right in the middle of the buying journey.
 In this scenario, knowing that Sandra closed the app before securing financing, how can a Cumulus marketer find a customer like Sandra, and reengage her?
 First, they need to connect unknown behaviors (like Sandra on their website) with known behaviors (like the personal information Sandra entered using their app).

-This means that all the customers, like Sandra, who match the attributes of that persona (Working Moms, Mortgage Seekers), are brought right into this journey where Cumulus marketers can take advantage of rich Journey Builder functionality—like an Einstein Split, dynamic content, and send time optimization—so that they're only messaging customers when and where they’re most likely to engage—email, mobile, social, search, or maybe on the open web.
+This means that all the customers, like Sandra, who match the attributes of that persona (Working Moms, Mortgage Seekers), are brought right into this journey where Cumulus marketers can take advantage of rich Journey Builder functionality—like an Einstein Split, dynamic content, and send time optimization—so that they're only messaging customers when and where they’re most likely to engage—email, mobile, search, or maybe on the open web.
 Let’s see how this plays out for Sandra.

 Sandra is on her phone one day and gets an email from Cumulus with a mortgage rate offer.
 The timing is great as she’s now had a chance to discuss the house she found with her spouse.
 The email is personalized to Sandra—the marketers used Journey Builder and AI to gather data about what Sandra was looking for and created an email with a mortgage rate offer she wanted.
 The email is also interactive, and allows her to play around with financing options right from the email.
 She’s a working mom, so it’s a plus that she can finish her mortgage application without having to call and talk to somebody.